The Blackbird Project

 What memory should I record?

-Our specially trained team will help you leave a vocal memory.
+You can record anything you'd like!
 This might be sharing reflections of your past, thoughts on favourite music or movies, playing an instrument, singing, or passing on precious memories.

 Blackbird works best when you have spent some time thinking about what you want to say and record.
 One of our trained team can help with this, but you may want to discuss it with your family and friends.
 For example, they may love to hear you sing or want to know about a particular time in your life.